DefGuard/docs/README.md

 ## What is Defguard?

 Defguard is an open-source identity management system made with the aim to make company management as easy as possible.
-On this page you will find short description of our key features divided by enterprise and community edition.
+On this page you will find short description of our key features.

-### Community features:
+### Features:

 * Wireguard VPN management
 * Webhooks
 * MFA
 * Web3

-### Enterprise features:

 * OpenLDAP synchronization
 * YubiKey Provisioning
 * OpenID connect provider